fluxninja/aperture/docs/content/get-started/get-started.md

    account][sign-up], completing the simple onboarding - giving you an introduction to the dashboard - and inviting your team members, so you can collaborate on load management.
-2. **Connect to Aperture Cloud"**: Aperture Agent authenticates requests from SDK integrations using Agent API keys, which can be created for your project within the Aperture UI; for more information, see [Agent API Keys][agent-api-keys] for more details.
+2. **Connect to Aperture Cloud"**: Aperture Cloud authenticates requests from SDK integrations using Agent API keys, which can be created for your project within the Aperture UI; for more information, see [Agent API Keys][agent-api-keys] for more details.